alindeman/upgradingtorails4/text/02_upgrading.markdown

 @@@

 Rails 4 also depends on newer versions of gems that drive the asset pipeline introduced in Rails 3.1.
-If the application uses any gems for the asset pipeline, they must also be upgraded:
+Namely, make sure to update `sass-rails` and `coffee-rails` to the lately `master` branch as well:

 @@@ ruby
 # Gemfile